 Bill comes face to face with his kidnappers and the vampire King of Mississippi, who has an interesting proposition for him.
 Bill is not keen on the proposal but refusing may put Sookie in danger.
 Back in Bon Temps, Sookie learns more about the symbol she saw on the neck of one of Bill's kidnappers and subsequently sees a rather ominous looking figure lurking around.
 Eric offers to protect her, but he clearly wants something else from her.
 Tara survives her suicide attempt and meets a new vampire at Merlotte's bar.
 Sam meanwhile has tracked down his biological family who confirm what he already suspected.
 Jason is growing irritated at the amount of publicity Andy Bellefleur is receiving over shooting Eggs.
 Jessica meanwhile turns to Pam for advice on being a vampire and on how to dispose of a body.
-Written by

 Did You Know?